 Repairing small engines is not hugely different from a car or truck, but some small differences make reading a good book on the subject that makes a repair that much easier.

 Automotive bodywork is a specialty that many mechanics will never need to do.

 Knowing the basics of how bodywork repair and terminology is something that will come up once in a while.
-Many people will assume that a mechanic knows bodywork and will ask opinions or for referrals.
+Many people will assume that a mechanic knows bodywork and will ask for opinions or referrals.

-For this reason, reading a book for a generalized knowledge on body repair is something recommended, even if you never have to do it.
+For this reason, reading a book for generalized knowledge on body repair is something recommended, even if you never have to do it.